1300 088 065

 Having a pre approval is very important in a changing market.
 A couple of years ago, when the interest rates were stable, it meant the bank’s assessment and your borrowing capacity stayed the same.

 Fast forward to 2024; it’s a completely different situation.
-What can happen is the banks might assess you today and say yep, we are happy to give you $500,000 based on the current interest rate but next month, if the interest rates go up to, the repayments increase and your borrowing capacity can also decrease.
+What can happen is the banks might assess you today and say yep, we are happy to give you $500,000 based on the current interest rate, but next month, if the interest rates go up, the repayments increase and your borrowing capacity can also decrease.

 However, if you get a fully assessed pre-approval, you’ll know that for the next 90 days with the right bank, they’ll lock in that assessment rate, and they’ll give you the confidence to know that your borrowing capacity is not going to change even if interest rates change.

 James is a first homebuyer who spoke to us in December 2022, saying he was considering buying a place.
 We went through the pre approval options with him.
-But he then said he didn’t want a pre approval right now because he thought the market was going to drop down, and he would wait until next year (2023) to see what happens.
+But he then said he didn’t want pre-approval right now because he thought the market was going to drop, and he would wait until next year (2023) to see what happens.

 He contacted us a few months later, saying he was ready for the pre-approval.
 But there had been 2 rate rises, and his borrowing capacity had been reduced by $60,000!